Programs and Activities

 Complete the entire online application uploading where indicated, all required documents listed above.

-* Please Note: Successful application for this Stipend is not guaranteed as funds for the program are limited, therefore students are advised not to be wholly dependent on this program and make application decisions that are otherwise affordable to them.
+* Please Note: Applicants are advised not to be wholly dependent on this stipend and make application decisions that are otherwise affordable to them, including requesting law school application fee waivers where possible, as funds can be limited and are not guaranteed.

-The Max Berger Pre-Law Unpaid Legal Internship Stipend Program provides financial assistance to current Baruch College undergraduate students who complete an unpaid legal internship with a public sector (i.e. government or non-profit) legal employer while encouraging them to develop their professional and educational goals through programs offered by the Max Berger Pre Law Program at Baruch College.
+The Max Berger Pre-Law Unpaid/Low Paid Legal Internship Stipend Program provides financial assistance to current Baruch College undergraduate students who complete an unpaid/low paid legal internship with a public sector (i.e. government or non-profit) legal employer while encouraging them to develop their professional and educational goals through programs offered by the Max Berger Pre-Law Program at Baruch College.

-A legal internship provides valuable experience and is an important stepping stone to allowing an undergraduate student to decide whether pursuing a graduate level legal education is the right choice for them.
-However, internships are often unpaid, which can be a significant hurdle for students who already are stretched financially.
-The Max Berger Pre-Law Unpaid Internship Stipend Program generously offers a $2,500 stipend to help students overcome the financial hurdle of an unpaid legal internship.
+A legal internship provides valuable experience and is an important steppingstone to allowing an undergraduate student to decide whether pursuing a graduate level legal education is the right choice for them.
+However, internships are often unpaid or low paying, which can be a significant hurdle for students who already are stretched financially.
+The Max Berger Pre-Law Unpaid Internship Stipend Program generously offers a $4,000 stipend to help students overcome the financial hurdle of an unpaid or low paid legal internship.

 Benefits of the Program

-- $2,500 stipend for working in an unpaid legal internship in the government or public sector for a minimum of 20 hours a week for a total of at least 10 weeks during the fall, spring or summer.
-Students must complete a total of 200 hours.
+- $4,000 stipend for working in an unpaid/low paid legal internship in the government or public sector for a minimum of 10-20 hours a week for a total of at least 10-12 weeks (or any combination thereof) during the fall, spring or summer.
+When aggregated, students must complete a total of 200 hours.

 Eligibility

-- Freshmen, sophomores, juniors and seniors currently enrolled at Baruch College, in good standing.
+- First-year, sophomore, junior or senior currently enrolled at Baruch College, in good standing.

 - Open to undergraduates of any major with a preferred minimum 2.8 GPA and who have completed at least one full semester at Baruch College

-- Student has secured an unpaid internship with a public sector legal employer (i.e. non-profit or gov’t employer) on his/her own
+- Student has secured an unpaid/low paid internship with a public sector legal employer (i.e. non-profit or gov’t employer) on their own

 - The unpaid internship is for a minimum of 20 or more hours per week, for a total of 10 weeks during the fall, spring or summer